-If your child is no longer eligible for coverage under your health/dental/vision/child life insurance plans as a result of attaining age 26, the child will be removed from your coverage automatically at the end of the month in which the child turns 26*.
-In addition, if removing the child from coverage results in a change in coverage level (e.g., from Family to Individual + Spouse/Domestic Partner), your contributions will automatically be adjusted.
+Once your dependent child reaches age 26, they are no longer eligible for coverage under your health/dental/vision plans*.
+The child will be removed from your health/dental/vision coverage automatically at the end of the month in which the child turns 26.
+In addition, if removing the child from your health/dental/vision coverage results in a change in coverage level (e.g., from Family to Individual + Spouse/Domestic Partner), your contributions will automatically be adjusted.
 You will not need to submit any paperwork to remove the child in that situation.

-When your dependent child reaches age 26, you should also:
+When your dependent child reaches the maximum age for coverage, you should also:

 • Review and consider making changes to your flexible spending accounts and/or health savings account elections.